Croatian Photographic Tour

 Southerly east view from the Walls of Dubrovnik with the island Lopud

-DAY 11 28th of SEPTEMBER – SUNDAY
+DAY 11 5th of OCTOBER – SUNDAY

 We will take the Cable Car up to the top of Mount Srd located above and overlooking Dubrovnik.
 Wonderful elevated photo opportunities will be explored with panoramas of the roof tops of Dubrovnik and distant sea and island vistas available.